- Entertainment and Media

 Music and Memory

 There was too, that night when he played at Blair Castle.
 The grounds of which were lit by torches, all the band dressed head to foot in traditional Scottish dress and the beautiful noise echoing throughout what was a magical setting.
 It is an important family connection and brings one closer to national identity and of course, I am so proud to be Scottish.
 I love my country.
 So very much, it is varied and stunningly beautiful with rich a rich culture to match.
 The pipes are at their most melancholic when you hear them at the football- especially the lone piper.
 That is surely the time I am most connected with my Scottish pride, though the team rarely gives you anything to be proud about!
 It is a glorious pain one feels being a fan of the national side, it is the hope which kills you!
-Wonderful fans and a pride in how the travelling fans are respected by the other nations.
+Wonderful fans and a source of pride in how travelling fans are respected by the other nations.

 The strongest song, in terms of memory associated from my youth, is “Don’t Look Back in Anger” by Oasis.
 That was such an outpouring of emotion at the school disco, especially I think for those who had been at the nursery and school from the start.
 A factor was that some of us did not want to leave Pitlochry High and also that a-few in the number wouldn’t go onto Breadalbane Academy, it really did feel like the end of an era.